pratyay-banerjee/pratyay-banerjee.github.io/_pages/about.md

 Updates
 ========

+* "Unsupervised Pronoun Resolution via Masked Noun-Phrase Prediction" was accepted in 59th Annual Meeting of the Association for Computational Linguistics (ACL 2021).

+* "Constructing Flow Graphs from Procedural Cybersecurity Texts" was accepted in Findings of ACL 2021.

+* "WeaQA: Weak Supervision via Captions for Visual Question Answering" was accepted in Findings of ACL 2021.

+* The journal version of KGNER, "Bio-Medical Named Entity Recognition via Knowledge Guidance and Question Answering" has been accepted in "ACM Transactions on Computing for Healthcare".

 * "Self-Supervised Test-Time Learning for Reading Comprehension" was accepted in 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2021).

 * My work "Self-supervised Knowledge Triplet Learning for Zero-shot Question Answering" was accepted in The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).